oils-for-unix/oils/doc/hay.md

 ### Analogies

-The relation between Hay and Oil is like the relationship between these pairs of languages:
+The relation between Hay and YSH is like the relationship between these pairs of languages:

 - [YAML][] / [Go templates][], which are used in Helm config for Kubernetes.